jinghao/jinghao.github.com/_posts/2008-07-29-woot-price-calculator.md

 ---
 <p>One of the most annoying things about Woot.com is that it doesn't list the prices of past items, even during Woot-offs, so you can't regret not staying up till four to buy that $10 RC copter.
 Often, there will be Woot-bots that post the item's price on Woot's discussion boards, but sometimes when Woots appear in quick successions, the bots miss the price.</p>

 <p>So, I made the following script to simplify our price-finding task.
 It works for all past Woots (for current ones, just go to woot.com).
-Paste the link to the blog or discussion page of the corresponding item, and the script will tell you its price (Click <a href="/woot">read more</a> for the form).
+Paste the link to the blog or discussion page of the corresponding item, and the script will tell you its price (Click [read more](/woot) for the form).
 Disclaimer: Accuracy not guaranteed.</p>

 <?php
 function file_get_contents_external($file_url, $callback = false) {